-Since joining WNET in 2007, Shapiro has dramatically increased national and local programming, set new fundraising records and opened a new, state-of-the-art studio.
+Since joining WNET in 2007, Shapiro has dramatically increased national and local programming, set new fundraising records and opened new, state-of-the-art studios in Lincoln Center and Newark, N.J.

-Shapiro has won 32 Emmys, 31 Edward R Murrow Awards and 3 Columbia-DuPont awards.
+Shapiro has won 32 Emmys, 31 Edward R Murrow Awards and three Columbia-DuPont awards.

-He serves on the boards of Gannett, the International Academy of Arts and Sciences and the Investigative News Network.
+He serves on the boards of TEGNA, PBS, the International Academy of Television Arts and Sciences, the Institute for Non-profit News and ChildObesity180.

 Shapiro graduated magna cum laude from Tufts University in 1980 with degrees in history and political science.
 He has taught journalism at Tufts and the Columbia University Graduate School of Journalism and has lectured at many universities, including MIT and Stanford.